zcashblockexplorer/zcashblockexplorer.github.io/index.md

 layout: default
 ---

-# $ cat status.txt
+## $ cat status.txt
 {:id="about"}

-After 3 years, we made the difficult decision to shut down ZcashBlockExplorer.com on June 1st, 2024 due to lack of funding.
+After 3 years, we made the difficult decision to shut down the widely used ZcashBlockExplorer.com on June 1st, 2024 due to lack of support & funding.
 We are deeply grateful for the journey we've shared with you all.

-# $ cat documentation.txt
+## $ cat documentation.txt
 {:id="projects"}

 <ul>